grafana/metrictank/docs/startup.md

 | mark ready state        | immediately (primary) or after warmup period (secondary) (combined with priority for clustering)   | no                                                 |

 The CPU increase during the kafka backfilling is very significant. typically 10x compared to normal usage.
-The RAM usage during the input data backfilling is typically about 2x normal.
+The RAM usage during the input data backfilling is typically about 1.5x to 2x normal.

 This is true for v0.11.0, but may need revising later.